 What are the best ways to guard against EHEC bacteria?

-Thoroughly cook all minced meat or products containing meat consumed by young children and the elderly.
-Beef burgers should be cooked to an internal temperature of 70°C for 2 minutes.
+- Thoroughly cook all minced meat or products containing meat consumed by young children and the elderly.
+Beef burgers should be cooked to an internal temperature of 70°C.

 ANSES’s work on EHEC

 In 2003, the Agency issued its first report summarizing existing knowledge on these bacteria.
 Since then, it has issued several opinions which describe these highly pathogenic strains and provided a quantitative assessment of the risks of EHEC in minced beef.
 The Agency has also assessed the impact of prevention and control measures used throughout the food production, distribution and consumption chain (hygiene rules, self-monitoring, consumer practices) on reducing the risk of HUC.

 In May and June of 2011, epidemics due to the consumption of sprouted seeds contaminated with E. coli O104:H4 occurred in Germany and France.
 ANSES issued two opinions which summarize the currently available knowledge on the bacteria responsible for these epidemics, as well as the pertinent epidemiological data and recommendations for investigations into them.

 In May 2016, ANSES was also asked by the General Directorate for Food (DGAL) to update the definitions of the EHEC strains most often responsible for severe forms of food poisoning and to assess the effectiveness of the various sampling plans that could be implemented by manufacturers for the self-monitoring of minced beef batches to be placed on the market.